 So, before you get yourself all worked up over something that seems like the end of the world, consider whether it wouldn't be easier to see what's playing on Comedy Central.
 With a few good laughs, your cable bill can double as your therapist's bill.

-For more on how laughter and happiness can work wonders in your life, see the links on the next page.
+For more on how laughter and happiness can work wonders in your life, see the links below.

 - Abueva, Jobert E. "Go Ahead, Laugh.
 It Works at Work."
 New York Times.
 Feb.
 14, 2001.
 (June 1, 2009)http://www.nytimes.com/2001/02/14/jobs/go-ahead-laugh-it-works-at-work.html